SydAsim/Youtube-clone/Notes.md

 # dotenv
 to load env vaiables as early as possible so when app is runs the env should be available anywhere we are using it

+# dbconnection
+make sure the ./.env and other imports are correct main issue is in syntax not mongodb